 For example, Giardia and Cryptosporidium can sometimes dodge bleach because they are waterborne and have a kind of protective shell.
 When there is no information available about the disease, use the top concentration of bleach (1:1000), and soap and water, back to back.

 Also, you should make a fresh bleach solution every day during a disease or illness outbreak.

 Gaye has written a whole article on how to sterilize medical equipment.
 If using bleach, you create a solution and soak the instruments in it.

-“Soaking in bleach (Sodium or Calcium Hypochlorite).
+“Soaking in bleach (Sodium).
 15-30 minutes in a 0.1% solution of bleach will disinfect instruments but no longer or rusting will occur.
 Instruments must be rinsed in sterilized water afterward.”

 Bleach for Drinking Water

 The last thing you might be interested in using bleach for is purifying water.
 But be careful, bleach does not remove ALL microorganisms, so always filter your water first.
 Boiling is always a better method of purifying water, and the EPA only recommends you bleach water when you can’t boil it.